loicgelle/article-calculations/article.md

 ## Conclusion

 Some points to finish with:
-- This article is not pretending to be an absolute guide to how to run calculations in a project, but it shows you global patterns and a way to reach them.
+- This article does not claim to be an absolute guide to how to run calculations in a project, but it shows you global patterns and a way to reach them.
 **Do not hesitate to adapt them to your project!**
 - **Cut your work into smaller pieces!** Your first goal should be to display an empty results table with the index filled - it allows you to draw and code the general pattern -, then you can proceed column by column.
 The optimization steps can be included in future iterations.